Addisu87/hello-react-front-end/README.md

 # Hello-react-front-end

-> This application is developed using RoR CRUD capabilities.
-It allows users to create messages and post them in a web interface.
+> This application is developed using React and Redux.

 ## Built With